-The Contractor shall keep on the work site, all articles necessary for giving "First Aid to the Injured".
+The Contractor shall keep in their office and on the work site, all articles necessary for giving "First Aid to the Injured".
 They shall also have standing arrangements for the immediate removal and hospital treatment of any employee or other person who may be injured on the work site.